 This document explains:

-For a better understanding of the concepts described later, it's recommended to go through:
+For a better explanation of the concepts described later, refer to:

-This issue normally manifests in the absence of network access or constant redirections to the ISE client provisioning portal in the browser while at the same time AnyConect ISE posture module shows posture status as Compliant.
+This issue normally manifests in the absence of network access or constant redirection to the ISE client provision portal in the browser while, at the same time, AnyConect ISE posture module shows posture status as Compliant.

 Typical end-user experience:

-Normally during initial triage of this issue, ISE admin performs Radius Live logs investigation to ensure that there is an actual authentication that is hitting ISE.
-The first symptom discovered during this stage indicates a mismatch in a posture status between endpoint and ISE as in the live logs or Radius authentication reports last successful authentication for the endpoint shows Pending posture status.
+The first symptom discovered in this stage indicates a mismatch in a posture status between endpoint and ISE as in the live logs or Radius authentication reports last successful authentication for the endpoint shows Pending posture status.

 Typical ISE admin experience:

-Note: c. and d. are not always presented in the live logs when described issue manifests.
-Session event with posture status Compliant is more common for scenarios caused by the stale or phantom sessions which are described later in this document.
+Note: c. and d. are not always presented in the live logs when the described issue manifests.
+A session event with a posture status of Compliant is more common for scenarios caused by the stale or phantom sessions (described later in this document).

-To understand the issue better, deep dive into ISE session management logic and AnyConnect discovery process required.
+To better understand the issue, investigate the required ISE session management logic and AnyConnect discovery process.

 Session removal on MNT happens in 3 scenarios: